Greg McDermott: 2020–21 season

-On Thursday, February 27, 2021, McDermott used an "insensitive and racist" analogy ("Guys, we need to stick together....We need both feet in.
-I need everybody to stay on the plantation.
-I can't have anybody leave the plantation.") while speaking to his team in the locker room after a 77–69 loss to the Xavier Musketeers.
-McDermott apologized for his actions, and was suspended by the university from all team activities for four days.
-Assistant coach Alan Huss served as interim head coach and coached the Bluejays to a 93–73 win over the Butler Bulldogs on March 6.
-McDermott was reinstated on March 8, 2021.
 Creighton finished the 2020–21 regular season with an 18–7 record, 14–6 in conference play, to finish in second place in the Big East.
 Creighton received an at-large bid to the NCAA tournament as the No. 5 seed in the West Region.
 In the first round, the Bluejays defeated the UCSB Gauchos 63–62.
 In the second round, the Bluejays defeated the Ohio Bobcats 72–58, to reach the program's first regional semifinal since 1974.
 Creighton was defeated by Gonzaga 83–65, to finish the season with a record of 22–9.

 2021–22 season

 During the 2021–22 regular season, largely regarded as a rebuilding year after the departure of star point guard Marcus Zegarowski and three other starters from the 2020–2021 roster, as well as two assistant coaches, McDermott nevertheless guided the Bluejays to a 20–10 regular season record (12–7 in Big East play), good enough for 4th place.
 Creighton received an at-large bid to the NCAA tournament as the No. 9 seed in the Midwest Region.
 In the first round, the Bluejays defeated the San Diego State Aztecs 72–69 in overtime.
 In the second round, the Bluejays lost to the Kansas Jayhawks 79–72, to finish the season with a record of 23–12.
-On March 22, 2022, McDermott received a "multi-year" contract extension.
+On March 22, 2022, McDermott received a multi-year contract extension.
 The terms of the deal were not disclosed.

+2023–24 season

+On March 8, 2024, McDermott received another contract extension to keep him at Creighton through the 2027-2028 season; his previous contract was due to expire after the end of the 2025-2026 season.
+The new contract also makes McDermott one of the highest-paid coaches in the Big East.

+2024–25 season

+On November 13, 2024, McDermott passed Dana Altman for the most coaching wins in program history (328) when the Bluejays defeated the Houston Christian Huskies 78–43.

+After the 2024–25 season, Alan Huss was named the associate head coach back at Creighton where he previously served as an assistant head coach.
+Huss' position stipulates that he will become the next head coach at Creighton when Greg McDermott retires.